jack17529/rpncalc/README.md

 1. Unzip the repository.
 2. `cd` inside the repository.
-3. Install the package using `sudo python3 setup.py install`
+3. Install the package using `sudo python3 setup.py install --record uninstall.txt`
+4. Uninstall the package using `sudo rm $(cat uninstall.txt)`

 ## Tests